AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Save button does not import Remote Set when user has not made any changes in Set Editor in Dynamic Media Client (CQ-4285690).

-* 3D asset thumbnail is not informative, when a supported 3D model is ingested into AEM (CQ-4283701).
+* 3D asset thumbnail is not informative, when a supported 3D model is ingested into Experience Manager (CQ-4283701).

 * The unprocessed status of smart crop video viewer preset appears twice on the banner text alongside the preset name (CQ-4283517).